Employer Support Payment Scheme

 Once the app is set up, you need to link your myGovID to your business using the authorisation service called RAM.

 Who can make a claim?

-Employers of Reservists and self-employed Reservists who operate a business and have been allocated an Australian Business Number (ABN) that was active at the time the service being claimed was undertaken may be eligible for the ESPS.
+Employers of Reservists and self-employed Reservists who operate a business and have been allocated an Australian Business Number (ABN) which was active at the time the service being claimed was undertaken may be eligible for the ESPS.